mabehrendt/AQuA/readme.md

-## AQuA - An Additive Deliberative Quality Score with Adapters
+# AQuA - Combining Experts’ and Non-Experts’ Views To Assess Deliberation Quality in Online Discussions Using LLMs
-This repository contains the code to calculate the AQuA score.
+This repository contains the code to calculate AQuA scores on a given dataset and to translate a dataset to German.

-# TODOS:
-* write read.me file
-* write script for translation
-* repo aufräumen!
-* verweis auf arg adapters
+## Inference

+## Translation

+## Paper